Gabrielzouad/GabenismenGaming/README.md

 ## How its built

-This is a static blogspot is built with Next.js and contentful integration.
+This is a static blogspot built with Next.js and contentful integration.
 The contentful CMS is connected to vercel hosting and is using a Webhook to republish when a new post is uploaded.

 ## How to use